Cognitive musicology: Music therapy effect on cognitive disorders

 If neural pathways can be stimulated with entertainment there is a higher chance that it will be more easily accessible.
 This illustrates why music is so powerful and can be used in such a myriad of different therapies.
-Music that is enjoyable to a person illicit an interesting response that we are all aware of.
+Music that is enjoyable to a person elicit an interesting response that we are all aware of.
 Listening to music is not perceived as a chore because it is enjoyable, however our brain is still learning and utilizing the same brain functions as it would when speaking or acquiring language.
 Music has the capability to be a very productive form of therapy mostly because it is stimulating, entertaining, and appears rewarding.
 Using fMRI, Menon and Levitin found for the first time that listening to music strongly modulates activity in a network of mesolimbic structures involved in reward processing.
 This included the nucleus accumbens and the ventral tegmental area (VTA), as well as the hypothalamus, and insula, which are all thought to be involved in regulating autonomic and physiological responses to rewarding and emotional stimuli (Gold, 2013).

 Pitch perception was positively correlated with phonemic awareness and reading abilities in children (Flaugnacco, 2014).
 Likewise, the ability to tap to a rhythmic beat correlated with performance on reading and attention tests (Flaugnacco, 2014).
 These are only a fraction of the studies that have linked reading skills with rhythmic perception, which is shown in a meta-analysis of 25 cross-sectional studies that found a significant association between music training and reading skills (Butzlaff, 2000).
 Since the correlation is so extensive it is natural that researchers have tried to see if music could serve as an alternative pathway to strengthen reading abilities in people with developmental disorders such as dyslexia.
 Dyslexia is a disorder characterized by a long lasting difficulty in reading acquisition, specifically text decoding.
 Reading results have been shown to be slow and inaccurate, despite adequate intelligence and instruction.
 The difficulties have been shown to stem from a phonological core deficit that impacts reading comprehension, memory and prediction abilities (Flaugnacco, 2014).
 It was shown that music training modified reading and phonological abilities even when these skills are severely impaired.
 By improving temporal processing and rhythm abilities, through training, phonological awareness and reading skills in children with dyslexia were improved.
 The OPERA hypothesis proposed by Patel (2011), states that since music places higher demands on the process than speech it brings adaptive brain plasticity of the same neural network involved in language processing.